Clause Explained

 Consulting a real estate attorney before signing a new construction purchase agreement is strongly advisable.
 An attorney familiar with your states construction law can evaluate the specific waiver language, advise you on its enforceability in your jurisdiction, and help you draft counter-proposals if negotiation is possible.
 The cost of a contract review is a fraction of the financial exposure a habitability waiver creates.

 The implied warranty of habitability exists because the law recognizes a simple truth: when you buy a new home, you should be able to live in it.
 Builders who ask you to waive that guarantee are asking you to accept a level of risk that the legal system was designed to prevent.
 Understanding the waiver before you sign is the first step toward protecting yourself.
+For additional guidance, see our frequently asked questions page.

 Have a new construction contract?
 Scan it for $49 at fineprint.homes